FAQs

 In general, crime victims do not need legal representation at Order of Protection hearings because the hearings are designed for unrepresented persons.
 However, both parties have a legal right to an attorney.
 We strongly recommend that you have an attorney represent you at an Order of Protection hearing.

-A victim of stalking or harassment can petition for a Temporary Restraining Order (TRO) through the Magistrate’s Court.
+A victim of stalking or harassment can petition for a Temporary Restraining Order (also known as a Restraining Order) through the Magistrate’s Court.
 This temporary order lasts for up to one year.
-To file a petition for an TRO, a victim can visit the Magistrate’s Court Clerk where the proper forms will be available.
+To file a petition, a victim can visit the Magistrate’s Court Clerk where the proper forms will be available.
+There is no requirement that there be an incident report or even an arrest to apply for this type of restraining order.
+Temporary restraining orders forbid the offender from abusing and contacting the victim, and last for one year.
+There is no initial fee, but the losing side does have to pay a $55 fee after the case is decided.

 Learn more on how to register here.

-Limit emails, texts, and social media that you would not want the perpetrator to have access to – remember, all written communication can be preserved by the viewer.
-Do not accept friend requests from people you do not know well and remove followers that you do not know personally.
-If someone makes a dangerous or threatening post on any form of social media, including Snapchat, take a screenshot and go to law enforcement.
-Check privacy settings on apps and social media to make sure that your location is not public.
-Keep personal information private.
-Do not make public posts about occupation, school, or relationship status.
-When posting pictures or videos online, be mindful of landmarks, school logos, and other information that may be unintentionally shared in the picture’s background.
-Immediately change all passwords, including social media, bank accounts, online shopping websites, and your cell phone.
-Never share passwords with anyone (including family members, close friends, or significant others).
-Use private browsing mode when using the internet from your phone or computer.
-Routinely remove cookies and clear browsing history.
-Change passwords frequently.
+To stay safer online and on social media, limit the sharing of emails, texts, and posts you wouldn’t want the perpetrator to access, as all written communication can be saved by the viewer.
+Be cautious with friend requests—only accept them from people you know well, and remove any followers you don’t know personally.
+If someone posts a threatening message on social media, including Snapchat, take a screenshot and report it to law enforcement.
+Review the privacy settings on your apps and social media to ensure your location is not publicly visible, and keep personal information private.
+Avoid sharing details about your job, school, or relationship status in public posts.
+When posting photos or videos, pay attention to any landmarks, logos, or other identifiable information in the background.
+Immediately change your passwords for social media, bank accounts, shopping sites, and your cell phone.
+Never share your passwords with anyone, including close friends or family members.
+Use private browsing mode when accessing the internet, and make it a habit to clear your cookies and browsing history regularly.
+Be sure to change your passwords often for added security.

-There are many different crimes that contain elements of rape or sexual assault in SC: Criminal Sexual Conduct – 1st Degree Criminal Sexual Conduct – 2nd Degree Criminal Sexual Conduct – 3rd Degree Assault & Battery – 1st Degree Assault & Battery – 2nd Degree Assault with Intent to Commit Criminal Sexual Conduct Spousal Sexual Battery
+There are many different crimes that contain elements of rape or sexual assault in SC: Criminal Sexual Conduct – 1st Degree, Criminal Sexual Conduct – 2nd Degree, Criminal Sexual Conduct – 3rd Degree, Assault & Battery – 1st Degree, Assault & Battery – 2nd Degree, Assault with Intent to Commit Criminal Sexual Conduct, and Spousal Sexual Battery.

 Absolutely!
 Criminal offenses are not limited to non-intimate partner sexual assault, or stranger or acquaintance sexual assault.
 A victim can be sexually assaulted by a spouse or someone he or she is dating or has dated.